-Check out the following seven “C’s” – ways you can increase your chances of obtaining sought-after scholarships.
+Check out the following seven “C’s” – which are ways that you can increase your chances of winning college scholarships.

 There’s plenty of content detailing directions of how to successfully apply for scholarships.
-Such content exists in resources like books, testimonials of scholarship winners and websites, like Fastweb.
-Utilize this information to create your own road map to gaining scholarship funds.
+Such content exists in resources like books, testimonials of winners, and websites, like Fastweb.
+Utilize this information to create your own road map for winning awards.

 Applying for scholarships is a numbers game.
 The more you apply to, the better your chances of winning.
 Unfortunately, it's difficult at times to win a scholarship

-But people really do win scholarships, often through our site, and Fastweb’s Wall of Fame
+But people really do win, often through our site, and Fastweb’s Wall of Fame

-Most of these winners will tell you that it's vital that you never give up applying for scholarships – because then you're guaranteed to never win one.
+proves it.
+Most of these winners will tell you that it's vital that you never give up applying – because then you're guaranteed to never win one.

-Let others around you know that you’re looking for scholarship opportunities, as well as opportunities to gain experiences that scholarship providers will value.
+Let others around you know that you’re looking for scholarships, as well as opportunities to gain experiences that scholarship providers will value.

 If you’re a student that cares about issues and are committed to making a difference in the world, scholarship providers are more likely to notice and value your contributions.